Included with The Woofer Tester Pro:

 ICD filter overlay, Left-Right Pan

-Crossovers are also affected by voice coil alignment.
-The ICD control window also includes a time delay option to test these effects without having to physically move the drivers.
+Crossovers are affected by voice coil alignment.
+The ICD control window includes a time delay option to test these effects without having to physically move the drivers.

 Harmonic, Inter-Modulation & SINAD Distortion Measurement